-Our SENDCo is involved in contributing to the development and implementation of EHCPs from 2014 onwards.
+Our SENDCo is involved in contributing to the development and quality assurance of EHCPs, she is also part of a local authority working group looking at quality first teaching and inclusive practice.
 The DfE is committed to introducing personal budgets from 2014 for families of children and young people who are eligible for an EHCP.
 SENDCos and head teachers will have key roles to play in partnership planning with families, so that budget expenditure used in school contexts is educationally appropriate.